 Epidemiological studies-We retrospectively studied all surgical admissions to a 456 bed tertiary paediatric university teaching hospital over three years (1989-91).
 The records of all paediatric (age under 16) surgical patients were evaluated for those who had postoperative hyponatraemia (serum sodium concentration 128 mmol/l or less) and the number who either died or suffered permanent brain damage as a result of the hyponatraemia.
-The epidemiological data were generated by computer search of the hospital records using the SAS database! to obtain information on all paedi- 6.0 (1.5) kPa.
-During the 37 hours between the time of atric surgical patients who had a postoperative serum admission and onset of respiratory airest the patients socium concentration of 128 mmol/l or less.
-There had received a mean of 125 (83) ml hypotonic intrawe've 24412 consecutive inpatient operations over the venous fluids per kg daily.
-Urine output was 34 (34) inl/ three years ended 31 December 1991.
-In addition, we kg per day and other fluid losses averaged 28 (25) ml/kg calculated an approximation of the incidence of hypo-in periday: (nasogastric suction, n=2; emesis, n=10; natraemic brain damage in children in the United cerebrospinal fluid drainage, n=1; not charted, n=3) States from our epidemiological data plus a statistical with mean net output of 74 (82) ral/kg daily and net database from the medical literature.19.29 are presented as means (SD).
+The epidemiological data were generated by computer search of the hospital records using the SAS database18 to obtain information on all paediatric surgical patients who had a postoperative serum sodium concentration of 128 mmol/l or less.
+There were 24412 consecutive inpatient operations over the three years ended 31 December 1991.
+In addition, we calculated an approximation of the incidence of hyponatraemic brain damage in children in the United States from our epidemiological data plus a statistical database from the medical literature.
+19 20 are presented as means (SD).
 Symptoms were not known in three patients, who were either too young (less than 18 months) or intubated and thus unable to vocalise any complaints.
 Of the remaining 13 patients, 11 had progressive lethargy, weakness, nausea, and emesis and 12 had headache.
 All patients suffered respiratory arrest after a mean of 37 hours (range three to 120 hours) from the start of intravenous fluid administration.

-STUDY PATIENTS
+Results STUDY PATIENTS